-Structural Integrity has the ability to evaluate such situations using a multidisciplinary approach that includes materials specialists, analytical engineers, and a broad technical staff that is familiar with assessing existing conditions and making recommendations or overseeing changes to critical components or systems.
-Our range of analytical services can support inspection planning, serviceability assessment, remaining life prediction, repair/replacement guidance, and design evaluations of critical equipment.
+Structural Integrity can evaluate such situations using a multidisciplinary approach that includes materials specialists, analytical engineers, and a broad technical staff that is familiar with assessing existing conditions and making recommendations or overseeing changes to critical components, systems or structures.
+Our range of analytical services can support inspection planning, serviceability assessment, remaining life prediction, repair/replacement guidance, and design and certification evaluations of critical equipment.

 The tools for engineering analysis include application of closed-form equations to specific problems, finite element stress analysis (including modelling of thermal transients), fracture mechanics, online monitoring, probabilistic analyses, and relative risk assessment.
-These tools can be applied to a wide variety of components and systems, including:
+These tools can be applied to a wide variety of components, systems and structures including:

 - Headers and Drums